-Background Recommendation Item on Master Plan Concept Access Points to River Foreshore Currently there are 3 formal areas that provide foreshore access from the precinct; EFYC driveway Stairs from Jerrat Drive located opposite E.I.
-Chapman Reserve Fremantle Sea Scouts driveway An informal access point is located alongside Military Launching Area land.
+Background Recommendation Item on Master Plai Concept Access Points to River Foreshore Currently there are 3 formal areas that provide foreshore access from the precinct; 1.
+EFYC driveway 2.
+Stairs from Jerrat Drive located opposite E.I.
+Chapman Reserve 3.
+Fremantle Sea Scouts driveway An informal access point is located alongside Military Launching Area land.
 This access point is difficult to traverse with bush and tree overgrowth and informal track.
 (See entry points below).
-EFYC access point Jerrat Drive access point Investigate improvements to foreshore access points.
+Investigate improvements to foreshore access points.
 Improvements for consideration; signage, fencing, surfaces and landscaping.
 Any proposed developments along the foreshore or facilities that may have any impact on the foreshore area must be considerate of DBCA regulation and should involve their input at early planning stages.
-6,8,12,17 Fremantle Sea Scouts access point Informal access point (Military Launch area) As can be seen from the above images, none of these access points is inviting or well maintained.
-There is a great opportunity to make these areas more accessible and become a feature for the public enjoyment of the foreshore area.
+6,8,12,17 EFYC access pointJerrat Drive access pointImage: Distribution of the public enjoyment of the public enjoyme accessible extension to the existing trail.